-Numerous factors contribute to determining fault after a car accident and most of them aren’t obvious, either.
-The common law definition for “fault” often doesn’t directly correlate with who is actually responsible for an auto accident.
-On the contrary, the fault, more often than not, deals with insurance statuses, statutes, and the particulars of each case.
+Numerous factors contribute to determining fault after a car accident, and most aren’t obvious.
+The common law definition of “fault” often doesn’t directly correlate with who is actually responsible for an auto accident.
+On the contrary, the fault often deals with insurance statuses, statutes, and the particulars of each case.

 Statutory Guidance for Car Accident Liability